RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

 For specifying the organisation(s) to which a contact or contributor belongs.

 <h3>Alternate Identifier</h3>
 For specifying alternate identifiers for a DMP, e.g. an internal identifier used by a DMP tool.
-This is in alignment with the [DataCite Metadata Schema](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/alternateidentifier/).
+This is in alignment with the <a href="https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/alternateidentifier/">DataCite Metadata Schema</a>.

 <h3>Related Identifier</h3>
 For specifying related identifiers for a DMP, e.g. a DOI of a publication that describes the data management described in this DMP.
-This is in alignment with the [DataCite Metadata Schema](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/relatedidentifier/).
+This is in alignment with the <a href="https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/relatedidentifier/">DataCite Metadata Schema</a>.

 </td><td valign="top"><h3>Structure</h3>